The UMW Battlefield Moves

 Black lung costs

 These reforms were eventually adopted but with some modifications.
 Because of such safety legislation, miners are less likely to die on the job than ever before.
-However, mining is still dangerous, even if it is less frequently fatal.
+However, while mining is less frequently fatal, it is still dangerous.
 In 1978, for example, 22 of every 1,000 miners (1,070 in all) were hurt seriously enough to miss at least a week's work; 276 miners were out 30 days or more.
 Statistics over the three-year period of 1975 to 1978 show an especially alarming fourfold jump in accident rates.

 Last August, for example, 480 miners at the Freeman United Crown II mine at Virden walked out for four days in a dispute over the time allowed to transport sick or injured miners.
 The company told the press that it had not been told of the complaint before the walkout.
 The Freeman United walkout was preceded by a walkout over job bidding by 550 miners at Freeman United's Orient No. 6 mine in Jefferson County in April; that same month, wildcatters closed down five of Peabody Coal's Illinois mines for a time, idling some 2,600 miners in protest over implementation by Peabody of new absenteeism policies the miners claimed were in violation of the current contract.